microsoft/DeepSpeed/docs/_tutorials/pipeline.md

 DeepSpeed provides a `LayerSpec` class that delays the construction of modules until the model layers have been partitioned across workers.
 Then each worker will allocate only the layers it's assigned to.
-So, continuing the example from the previous paragraph, a machine with 16 GPUs will need to allocate a total of 1x model size on its CPU, compared to 16x in the LayerSpec example.
+So, comparing to the example from the previous paragraph, using `LayerSpec` a machine with 16 GPUs will need to allocate a total of 1x model size on its CPU memory and not 16x.

 Here is an example of the abbreviated AlexNet model, but expressed only with `LayerSpec`s.
 Note that the syntax is almost unchanged: `nn.ReLU(inplace=True)`